 So, can I sue my employer for workplace stress?

 Under both California and federal employment laws, workers are protected from undue stress, harassment, negligence and unsafe working environments.
 So, yes you can sue your employer for workplace stress under certain circumstances.
-Generally, if the stress is due to ordinary workplace incidents such as a demanding supervisor, long hours, or difficult co-workers, stress claims fall under the workers’ compensation system.
+Generally, if the stress is due to ordinary workplace incidents such as a demanding supervisor, long hours, or difficult co-workers, you can bring a work-induced stress claim to the worker's compensation system.
 If, however, stress is due to unlawful harassment or discrimination, you may have a claim under state or federal law, such as the California Fair Employment and Housing Act.

 Additionally, if you are suffering from stress due to workplace bullying, you should first check your employer’s workplace bullying policy on the actions you can take to combat the issue internally.
 At times, however, workplace bullying can be unlawful when you are harassed due to a protected characteristic such as your age, race, disability, national origin, religion or gender.